 If you're having trouble snoozing, try melatonin supplements.
 Sublingual forms generally work best.

-2)Watch the clock.
 The time of day during which you eat really does matter.
-Research shows that we burn calories best when the sun is high in the sky-that is, at lunchtime-says Marc David, author of The Slow-Down Diet.
+Research shows that we burn calories best when the sun is high in the sky — that is, at lunchtime-says Marc David, author of The Slow-Down Diet.
 Early morning and late evening are the least efficient calorie-burning periods.
 Studies also show that skipping breakfast is associated with weight gain, as is eating at night.
 So don't skip breakfast, eat a light dinner, skip nighttime snacks, and eat the bulk of your calories at lunch.

 Progesterone creams, applied topically to the skin or vaginal walls, can help.
 Citrus fruits, onion, garlic, and cruciferous vegetables such as broccoli and cabbage can also help modulate excess estrogen.
 Before you start self-treating, however, it's helpful to get a hormone test-24-hour urine tests are considered the most accurate, and can usually be ordered by naturopaths or nutritionists.

-4)Shun sugar.
 A diet high in sugar (even natural forms such as honey and maple syrup) causes insulin surges and upsets blood sugar.
 The same goes for refined grains, excess grains of any kind, and starchy vegetables.
 Keeping blood sugar levels balanced is critical for busting belly fat, since insulin encourages the body to store fat around the middle.
-Additionally, when you decrease or eliminate sugar from your diet, the body's production of glucagon-a hormone that helps mobilize stored fat-increases.
+Additionally, when you decrease or eliminate sugar from your diet, the body's production of glucagon — a hormone that helps mobilize stored fat-increases.

-So choose you carbs wisely.
-Minimize the amount of grains in your diet, and maximize your intake of vegetables and fruits that detoxify the liver and provide concentrated nutrients and antioxidants.
+So choose your carbs wisely.
+Minimize the number of grains in your diet, and maximize your intake of vegetables and fruits that detoxify the liver and provide concentrated nutrients and antioxidants.
 Some of the best: leafy greens, cruciferous vegetables, berries, cherries, asparagus, and zucchini, says Anne Louise Gittleman, author of Fat Flush for Life.

 Rule number one for healthy digestion: slow down at meals, and chew your food thoroughly.
 Swap artificial sweeteners for stevia, and drink flat versus fizzy beverages (iced green tea with mint may also increase metabolism and help burn fat).
 And if your digestion is less than hardy, take probiotics and digestive enzymes with meals.